 Demonstrate ability to plan and administer a safe and physiologic anesthetic based on knowledge and synthesis of anesthetic principles and basic science study.

 Demonstrate an appreciation for the role, nature, and conduct of research modalities and their application to practice and professional growth.

 Integrate ethical, legal, and cultural considerations with personal and professional value systems in nurse anesthesia.

 Faculty and Clinical Instruction

-Full-time CRNA faculty, each averaging 10 years of experience as nurse anesthetists, serve as advisors, teach classes and supervise students in the clinical setting.
+Eight full-time CRNA faculty, with extraordinary levels of experience as nurse anesthetists, serve as advisors, teach classes and supervise students in the clinical setting.
 Anesthesiologists and CRNAs at The University of Kansas Hospital provide advanced clinical instruction.
 The specialty areas in which KU anesthesiologists have completed fellowships is diverse and impressive.
 Adjunct faculty at additional affiliate sites provide invaluable clinical instruction.

 Applications for this program are accepted online.
 Detailed instructions on how to apply are posted on the KU Department of Nurse Anesthesia website.
 The application period begins March 15 and closes July 15 each year.
 All prerequisites must be completed before the program start date.

 Admission to the program is increasingly competitive, and applicants who have completed all prerequisites by the application deadline are given priority in the selection process.
 Decisions about interviews will be made in the fall.
 Qualified applicants who are invited to attend a personal interview must attend their interview to be considered.
 Applicants receive notification of their acceptance to the program in the fall.